On this page:

 The Minister for Water can allocate environmental entitlements under the section 48B of the Act.
 In allocating an environmental entitlement, the Minister for Water must follow the administrative procedures set out in the Act.

 Environmental entitlements were included in the Water Act 1989 via the Water (Resource Management) Act 2005.
 The Water (Resource Management) Act 2005 amended the Water Act 1989 to create the legal foundation for water to be set aside to maintain environmental values of rivers and streams.
-It is intended that environmental provisions embedded in existing bulk entitlements will be converted into environmental entitlements.
-Environmental entitlements form part of the Environmental Water Reserve.

 The Environmental Water Reserve